 • If you need to change your Key Leader or their contact details, please email info@easter.camp ASAP and we will get this updated for you.

-In addition to the Key Leader, you are also able to nominate a 2IC (Second in Charge Key Leader) who can step in and act as the Key Leader where necessary.
-This person needs to have authority to make decisions in and for your group and will also be accountable for your youth community.
-Appointing a 2IC is entirely optional and at the discretion of the Key Leader.
+In addition to the Key Leader, groups are also able to nominate a 2IC (Second in Charge) who can step in and act as the Key Leader where necessary.
+Appointing a 2IC is entirely optional and at the discretion of the Key Leader of a group.

 THE 2IC: